rswestmoreland/rebeat/README.md

 ### Configuration Options

 - `rebeat.address` : The address on which the process will listen (Default: 127.0.0.1)
-- `rebeat.port` : The port on which the process will listen (Default = 5044)
+- `rebeat.port` : The port on which the process will listen (Default: 5044)
-- `rebeat.timeout` : Number of seconds to wait for data before closing connection (Default = 0 for no timeout)
+- `rebeat.timeout` : Number of seconds to wait for data before closing connection (Default: 0 for no timeout)
+- `rebeat.meta` : Boolean value for adding additional metadata to the event being relayed (Default: false)
-- `tls.enable` : Enable optional TLS support (Default = false)
+- `tls.enable` : Enable optional TLS support (Default: false)
 - `tls.certification` : Specify path to server's tls cert (pem or crt format)
 - `tls.key` : Specify path to server's tls key

 #### Considerations

-This project is *new* and will require more updates before it is officially production ready.
+Rebeat currently runs one listener configured for either tcp or tcp/tls, thefore all clients connecting to the rebeat server must use a consistent transport method.
+To support both tcp and tcp/tls simultaneously you can run a 2nd rebeat on an alternative port.

+Deploying multiple rebeat servers can result in various advantageous toplogies, for example:

+- Fanout Load Balancing (Client beat [IP Load Balancing] -> 2x Tier1 Rebeats -> 8x Tier2 Rebeats -> Graylog2 Cluster [Beat Input])
+- Consolidator (Client beat [DNS Load Balancing] -> 8x Tier1 Rebeats -> 2x Tier2 Rebeats -> Elasticsearch Cluster)
+- Secure Pipeline (Client beat [TLS] -> [ [TLS] Rebeat -> Kafka Cluster ] <- Graylog2 Cluster [Kafka Input])
+- Bastian Pivot (Client beat [VLAN40] -> [VLAN40] Rebeat [VLAN41] -> Redis )

 ### Requirements